There are a few things that set Medicine courses at Oxford and Cambridge apart from other Med Schools, including:

 Oxbridge universities, as with all other courses, have very high entry requirements when it comes to the A-Level or equivalent grades they require from their applicants.

 Both universities have a mandatory requirement of an A-Level or equivalent in Chemistry and either Maths, Biology or Chemistry.
-In terms of grades, Oxford asks for A*AA whilst Cambridge asks for AAA.
+In terms of grades for 2023 entry, Oxford asks for A*AA whilst Cambridge asks for A*A*A.

 You must also sit the BMAT in order to be considered for Oxbridge Medicine.